-Within these research areas, Foundation Centrum ’45 examines what problems entail (screening and diagnostics); it evaluates trauma-related interventions (qualitatively and quantitatively) and studies determinants (risk factors and protective factors).
+Within these research areas, ARQ Centrum’45 examines what problems entail (screening and diagnostics); it evaluates trauma-related interventions (qualitatively and quantitatively) and studies determinants (risk factors and protective factors).

-Foundation Centrum ’45 encourages networks of researchers to enable transfer of knowledge in an optimal setting.
-That is why Foundation Centrum ’45 cooperates actively with various other institutions.
+ARQ Centrum’45 encourages networks of researchers to enable transfer of knowledge in an optimal setting.
+That is why ARQ Centrum’45 cooperates actively with various other institutions.
 This cooperation ranges from occasional contacts to exchange knowledge to such formal collaborations as the establishment of an academic chair.
 Connections are established with other organisations that to a greater or lesser extent count the subject of psychotraumatology among their expertise.
 These contacts enrich the expert knowledge of the professionals involved and thus optimize the care offered to clients

 Besides the collaboration within Arq (Institute for Psychotrauma, Cogis, Foundation Impact and War Trauma Foundation), collaboration is emphatically sought with universities and other organisations working in the field of psychotraumatology (collaborative partners)